48 Back-to-School Lunch Ideas

 Chicken & Bacon Roll-Ups

-My children like these so much that they ask for them every day for lunch during the summer.
+My children like these roll-ups so much that they ask for them every day for lunch during the summer.
 Whenever I have leftover chicken or turkey breast, this is a delicious way to use it up. —Patricia Nieh, Portola Valley, California

 Mini Mediterranean Pizza